rollkit/rollkit/docs/lazy-adr/adr-004-core-types.md

     AppHash            [32]byte  // state after applying txs from the current block

-    // root hash of all results from the txs from the previous block LastResultsHash [32]byte // TODO this is ABCI specific: do we really need it though?
+    // root hash of all results from the txs from the previous block

-    // TODO: do we need this to be included in the header?
+    // This is ABCI specific but smart-contract chains require some way of committing to transaction receipts/results.
+    LastResultsHash [32]byte

-    // the address can be derived from the pubkey which can be derived
+    // Note that the address can be derived from the pubkey which can be derived
     // from the signature when using secp256k.
+    // We keep this in case users choose another signature format where the
+    // pubkey can't be recovered by the signature (e.g. ed25519).
     ProposerAddress Address  // original proposer of the block }